 MFA Program in Creative Writing

-Located in the heart of California, the Master of Fine Arts Program in Creative Writing at Fresno State enjoys a long history of literary excellence.
-The program features advanced training in the study of poetry, fiction, and creative nonfiction.
+The Creative Writing Program enjoys a long history of literary excellence at Fresno State, dating to the late 1950s.
+Our Master of Fine Arts program was founded in 1995, and it features advanced training in the study of poetry, fiction, and creative nonfiction.

 About the Program

 We combine studio and academic approaches in a substantial 54-unit degree program, providing students with critical workshop experience and a solid background in literature.
 We feel the best education for the artist includes learning the history and traditions of the discipline, training in the theoretical and formal approaches to the profession, and practicing the craft of writing with extensive peer and faculty critique.

 Our small and intensive writing workshops are taught by acclaimed poets and prose writers, who work closely with individual writers.
 Students are required to give a thesis defense reading of their own work at the end of their program.
 We expect a lot of our students, and we try to give them all the help they need to accomplish it.
 Financial assistance is available to qualified students, and most funding and job opportunities are competitive.

 The soul of the Creative Writing Program is its award-winning faculty, whose writing and commitment to teaching drive the program's ability to attract the best students from across the nation and beyond.
 Our faculty are actively publishing, including books with small presses, university presses, and major publishing houses.
 They foster the growth of a vital community of writers, through a variety of experiences that help the emerging writer embark on a successful writing life.

 Our program offers multiple opportunities for students to get actively and professionally involved in literary publishing, and we offer many opportunities for students to participate in all aspects of literary events programming.